enioka-Haute-Couture/jqm/doc/writing_payloads.md

 ## Accessing the JQM engine API

-Often, a job will want to interact with JQM, for operations such as:
+Often, a job will need to interact with JQM, for operations such as:

 * enqueue a new job
 * get the different IDs that identify a job instance (i.e. a run)